Quantum MAC: Genuine Entanglement Access Control via Many-Body Dicke States: Preliminaries

 \begin{defin}[\textbf{Successful Distribution Probability}] The distribution attempts performed over a noisy quantum channel is modeled through a Bernoulli distribution with parameter $p$, with $p$ denoting the probability of successfully distributing an ebit to one of the end-nodes. \end{defin}

-From Def.~\ref{def:06}, we consider, for the EPR distribution process, the absorbing quantum channel model\footnote{We note that this model represents the \textit{worst-case scenario}, since the noise irreversibly corrupts the information carrier without any possibility of further ebit recovery.} \cite{NieChu-11, BenDiVSmo-97,BenShoSmoTha-99,BruFaoMac-00}.
+From Def.~\ref{def:06}, we consider, for the EPR distribution process, the absorbing quantum channel model\footnote{ It is worthwhile to mention that when it comes to free-space channels the transmission conditions results as more complex and particularly adverse \cite{Djo-20,Djo-21,NafDjo-23}.
+Nevertheless, the model here proposed represents the \textit{worst-case scenario}, since the noise irreversibly corrupts the information carrier without any possibility of further ebit recovery.} \cite{NieChu-11, BenDiVSmo-97,BenShoSmoTha-99,BruFaoMac-00}.
 This channel model is characterized by two elementary events: i) \textit{E= "successful transmission"}, and ii) the corresponding complementary event $\Bar{E}=$\textit{"failed transmission"}, representing the loss, i.e., the absorption, of the transmitted particle encoding the ebit.